MikroElektronika/mikrosdk_click_v2/clicks/digipot5/DETAILS.md

 ### Application Task

 >
-> Demonstrates the use of click driver functions by performing a control of
+> Demonstrates the use of Click driver functions by performing a control of
 > the all wipers positions.
 By checking the uart console, user can be informed
 > about the all current wipers positions.
 >